Most Expensive Licence Plate In The World Gets Auctioned Off In Dubai

 World’s most expensive licence plate sold in Dubai

-The number plate in question is the P7 licence plate, a unique number plate that was sold for a whopping 55 million dirhams (SGD 19.94 million approx).
+The number plate in question is the P7 licence plate, a unique number plate that was sold for a whopping 55 million dirhams (MYR 66.17 million approx).
 Yes, that’s worth a bunch of million-dollar luxury apartments in the most upscale neighbourhoods in Mumbai.
 The entire funds from this sale and the others that were made here will go to the campaign.

 View this post on Instagram

 With this sale, the previous record for the most expensive number/licence plate that was established in 2008 was broken.
-In 2008, Abu Dhabi’s car number 1 plate was sold for 52.2 million dirhams (SGD 18.93 million approx.).
+In 2008, Abu Dhabi’s car number 1 plate was sold for 52.2 million dirhams (MYR 62.80 million approx.).

 For the P7 plate, the bidding began at 15 million dirhams and the numbers swiftly shot up, before it closed at the selling price.
 The buyer of the P7 number plate remains anonymous though.